therishabh/salesforce-apex/README.md

 ContactBatch con = new ContactBatch();
 Database.executeBatch(con, 10);
 ```

-Q. : How to check failed records in batchable apex?
+Q. : How to check failed records in batchable apex?</br>
-A.
+A.</br>
-first of all you need to make your batch class stateful using Database.Stateful so replace your first line with
+first of all you need to make your batch class stateful using Database.Stateful so replace your first line with</br></br>

 ```public class SimpleBatch implements Database.Batchable<sObject>,Database.Stateful{```